Humaning is hard.

 Failure to realize expected weight gain

 If you or someone you know displays any combination of these symptoms, please seek (or have this person seek) appropriate treatment as soon as possible.
 In an emergency, please call 911 immediately.
-For a non-exhaustive list of additional resources, please click the HELP button.
+For a non-exhaustive list of additional resources, please click the red HELP button.